Haffgan/JS-Online/README.md

 ![](ScrShotsForReadme/4.jpg)

-## 5) After registration is over you can Login by using your Personal Data
+## 5) 5) Now, when you authorized you can chose the option of Creation new Job, please press the “Add Advertisement” button.

 ![](ScrShotsForReadme/5.jpg)